Gasoline fuels comeback for China's electric car maker BYD

 “Now, BYD has started to outsource and buy auto parts from suppliers, while focusing instead on making key components such as engines.”

-As the traditional car business stabilizes, BYD is ramping up development of new energy vehicles.
+As the traditional car business stabilises, BYD is ramping up development of new energy vehicles.

 One green-car area BYD is focusing on is gasoline-electric cars.
 People close to BYD, who are privy to BYD management’s thinking, told Reuters earlier this year that the company might phase out the gasoline car business over the next several years to embrace hybrid and other electrified cars.